Jim Russo (baseball scout): Advance scouting

 Russo was a pioneer in advance scouting.
-While Russo himself described Howard Ehmke as the first advance scout, the more common view is that his scouting of the Los Angeles Dodgers is the first instance of modern advance scouting.
-Starting in early September 1966, Harry Dalton, the Orioles director of player personnel, assigned Russo to attend the Dodgers games and prepare a scouting report on the Dodgers; as Dalton correctly anticipated the Orioles would be meeting the Dodgers in the 1966 World Series.
+While Russo himself described Philadelphia Athletics pitcher Howard Ehmke as the first advance scout in 1929, the more common view is that Russo's advance scouting of the 1966 Los Angeles Dodgers is the watershed event of modern advance scouting.
+Starting in early September 1966, Harry Dalton, the Orioles director of player personnel, assigned Russo to attend the Dodgers' games and prepare a scouting report on the Dodgers; as Dalton correctly anticipated the Orioles would be meeting the Dodgers in the 1966 World Series.
 Russo attended 22 Dodgers' games.

 While the Dodgers won the vast majority of the games Russo scouted, he observed weaknesses in the team's hitters, strategies that could limit the use of some of the Dodgers better players, and that future Hall of Fame pitcher Sandy Koufax had pitching tendencies that could be used against him if the Oriole batters were disciplined in their at bats.
-Along with two other Orioles scouts, Russo wrote up a 16-page single spaced report on the Dodgers' strengths and weaknesses.
-On the day before the World Series began, Russo spent two hours with the Orioles players going over each point in his report on the Dodgers.
+Along with two other Orioles scouts who later joined Russo in watching the Dodgers (Al Kubski and Harry Craft), Russo wrote up a 16-page single spaced report on the Dodgers' strengths and weaknesses.
+On the day before the World Series began, Russo spent two hours with the Orioles' players going over each point in his report on the Dodgers.
 The Orioles swept the 1966 World Series 4–0.

 Russo considered his advance scouting on the Dodgers to be his career highlight.

-Jim Palmer, who pitched a shutout in game 2 of the 1966 World Series, defeating Koufax, said that after hearing Russo's advance scouting report, "'I felt as if I had pitched against the Dodgers all year.
-That's how thorough Jim's report was.
+Jim Palmer, who pitched a shutout in Game 2 of the 1966 World Series, defeating Koufax, said that after hearing Russo's advance scouting report, "'I felt as if I had pitched against the Dodgers all year.
+That's how thorough Jim's report was'".

-From 1966 until his retirement, Russo’s position was special assistant to the general manager.
 By 1977, Russo was regularly doing advance scouting for the Orioles.
 In 1983, his advance scouting reports on the Chicago White Sox and Philadelphia Phillies helped the Orioles win the American League pennant and World Series.
-Orioles Hall of Fame manager Earl Weaver, who had a tempestuous, but deeply close, relationship with Russo for well over a decade, said that Jimmy Russo helped us win a lot of ball games.
+Orioles Hall of Fame manager Earl Weaver, who had a tempestuous, but deeply close, relationship with Russo for well over a decade, said that "'Jimmy Russo helped us win a lot of ball games.'"

+Others have been identified as developing advance scouting practices and/or as being advance scouts to some degree, before Russo.
+By at least the 2010s, some teams had replaced human advance scouts entirely with the use of video technology to study opponents.